 Hermione stacked her books back into her bag.
 ‘Did you flick any further through the book, Harry?’

 ‘Not really,’ he said.
 ‘I skimmed some bits.
 The summoning and banishing charm both looked quite useful.’

 Hermione beamed.
 ‘They do.
-Summoning is a very useful charms, it will save everyone so much time at the library.’
+Summoning is a very useful charm, it will save everyone so much time at the library.’

-Harry grinned.
-‘Madam Pince will murder you if she catches you summoning her books, Hermione.’
+‘Madam Pince will murder you if she catches you summoning her books, Hermione,’ Harry replied, grinning.

 Ron stumbled after them, rubbing his eyes and yawning.
 ‘Of course you checked the rules,’ he muttered.
 ‘If I wrote a fancy looking list that said all girls have to sit on the floor in the common room, you’d be cross-legged by the fire before I could blink.’

 Hermione shot him a glare.
 ‘Harry, you said you found you were good at the visual bits, so in return for lending my notes for essays, would you give me some pointers for casting the spells themselves?’

 ‘Of course.
 You don’t really need them, but if you want to, that’s fine.’

 She bobbed her head.
 ‘I understand all the theory, of course, but my spells never work the first time.
 I thought it might be worth trying how you visualise them and seeing if it works quicker for me.’